pdellaert/dhcp_server/README.md

 --------------

 The variables that can be passed to this role and a brief description about them are as follows.
-These are all based on the configuration variales of the DHCP server configuration.
+These are all based on the configuration variables of the DHCP server configuration.

     # Basic configuration information